Br-Johnson/2019-01-21-UBCIOF/README.md

 ## Install Git

 The following section on Git and GitHub were written by Jenny Bryan in her book [Happy Git with R](https://happygitwithr.com/) under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-Modifications were made to customize the intructions for this workshop.
+Modifications were made to customize the instructions for this workshop.

 You need Git, so you can use it at the command line and so RStudio can call it.